Renaud and Fee

 After a quick breakfast, we made our way to the outskirts of the city to the Pangrizampa College For Astrology, the only dedicated astrology school in Bhutan, where monks are instructed in the science of Tibetan Buddhist Astrology, and where we planned to consult a Lama for a unique perspective into lives.

-The College is located just outside Thimphu, and from the outside you couln’t differentiate it from any other monastery or temple compound.
+The College is located just outside Thimphu, and from the outside you couln’t differentiate it from any other monastery or temple.

 After spending some time waiting in the entrance to the temple, watching on as a mix of locals and tourists flowed in and out, we were ushered inside to long benches and low tables, where we sat opposite the Lama and his designated translator.

-Scratching notes on long pieces of paper printed with reference tables, he explored our past lives with us, and calculated the odds and ends of our marriage (all looks very favourable), giving us advice how to improve our health, fortune and karma in this life.
+Scratching notes on long pieces of paper printed with reference tables, he explored our past lives with us, and calculated the odds and ends of our marriage (all looks very favourable), giving us advice on how to improve our health, fortune, and karma in this life.

 Afterwards, we made our way back to our befriended Wangmo Choden family to make an offering at the family altar, and pick up renaud’s jacket, which Tshering had very generously offered to repair.